President and Chief Executive Officer

 Alan Armstrong became president and chief executive officer of Williams in January 2011.
 During his tenure, Williams has expanded its reach, currently touching about 30 percent of all U.S. natural gas volumes, through gathering, processing, transportation and storage services.

-Armstrong serves on the board of directors of the American Petroleum Institute, is a member of the National Petroleum Council and is a former board member of Access Midstream Partners, GP, LLC.
-He is currently chair of the National Petroleum Council’s Energy Infrastructure Study on Changing Dynamics of Oil & Gas Infrastructure.
+Armstrong serves on the board of directors of the American Petroleum Institute and is a member of the National Petroleum Council, currently serving as the chair of the National Petroleum Council’s Energy Infrastructure Study on Changing Dynamics of Oil & Gas Infrastructure.
 Armstrong is a 2018 recipient of the GPA Midstream Association’s Hanlon Award and is a past president of the GPA Midstream Association.
 He also serves as a member of the board of directors of BOK Financial Corporation.

 Additionally, he serves on the boards of several education-focused organizations, including as a member of the Board of Trustees of the University of Oklahoma Foundation and Junior Achievement, USA.
 Armstrong is also a member of the boards of The Williams Foundation, Philbrook Museum of Art and Gilcrease Museum.
 He is a member of the Distinguished Graduates Society of the Gallogly College of Engineering, University of Oklahoma.